 The majority of scripted television shows focus on one of two big topics: 1) the family or 2) the workplace.
-That’s a lot of series about people doing a job.
-Yet considering how many shows there are about working, it’s hard to find one that truly represents the way we spend one-third of our lives.
+In other words, there are already a lot of TV programs ostensibly about people working.
+Yet considering how many of them there, it’s hard to find one that truly represents the way we spend one-third of our lives.

 I can’t speak to what it was like to work in a 1960’s ad agency, but I did work in a PR agency for twenty years and there were times on “Mad Men” when I thought I was watching my life flash before my eyes.
 Not the drinking, smoking and blatant sexism, of course, but the office politics, chasing after new business, complaining about the clients, and general fear that we might be wasting our God-given talents on something not quite worthy of us.
 All that seemed familiar.